o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-3.md

 * [CMake Examples](https://github.com/pr0g/cmake-examples)

-There's also this little demo application which uses `ExternalProject_Add` to download and configure SDL, bgfx and Dear ImGui (see the `third-party/` folder)
+There's also this little demo application which uses `ExternalProject_Add` to download and configure SDL, bgfx, and Dear ImGui (see the `third-party/` folder):

 * [SDL-bgfx-ImGui Starter](https://github.com/pr0g/sdl-bgfx-imgui-starter)